pellse/assembler/README.md

 Flux<BillingInfo> getBillingInfo(List<Long> customerIds); // Connects to relational database (R2DBC)
 Flux<OrderItem> getAllOrders(List<Long> customerIds); // Connects to MongoDB (Reactive Streams Driver)
 ```
-If for example `getCustomers()` returns 50 customers, instead of having to make one additional call per *customerId* to retrieve each customer's associated `BillingInfo` (which would result in 50 additional network calls, thus the N + 1 queries issue) we can only make 1 additional call to retrieve all at once all `BillingInfo` for all `Customer` returned by `getCustomers()`, idem for `OrderItem`.
-Since we are working with 3 different and independent data sources, joining data from `Customer`, `BillingInfo` and `OrderItem` into `Transaction` (using *customerId* as a correlation id between all those entities) has to be done at the application level, which is what this library was implemented for.
+In cases where the `getCustomers()` method returns a substantial number of customers, retrieving the associated `BillingInfo` for each customer would require an additional call per `customerId`.
+This would result in a considerable increase in network calls, causing the N + 1 queries issue.
+To mitigate this, we can retrieve all the `BillingInfo` for all the customers returned by `getCustomers()` with a single additional call.
+The same approach can be used for retrieving OrderItem information.

+As we are working with three distinct and independent data sources, the process of joining data from `Customer`, `BillingInfo`, and `OrderItem` into a `Transaction` must be performed at the application level.
+This is the primary objective of this library.

-When using [reactive-assembler-core](https://central.sonatype.com/artifact/io.github.pellse/reactive-assembler-core), here is how we would aggregate multiple reactive data sources and implement the [API Composition Pattern](https://microservices.io/patterns/data/api-composition.html):
+When utilizing [reactive-assembler-core](https://central.sonatype.com/artifact/io.github.pellse/reactive-assembler-core), the aggregation of multiple reactive data sources and the implementation of the [API Composition Pattern](https://microservices.io/patterns/data/api-composition.html) can be accomplished as follows:

 ```java
 import reactor.core.publisher.Flux;